01 of 10

 Let's start the list with a genuine antique, the Cyclone at Coney Island in Brooklyn, NY.
 Sure, there may be "better" coasters.
 To say it's not the smoothest ride is an understatement.
 (One fan likened the first drop to riding down the rungs of an 85-foot ladder.)
 But this classic is one of the originals and holds a special place in the hearts of fans.
 The Cyclone is nostalgic, yet surprisingly vital, after all these yearsContinue to 2 of 10 below.

 02 of 10

 Raven may be relatively small, but it packs plenty of punch into its small package.
 Part of a trio of fabulous wooden coasters at the Indiana park, its sister coaster, the much-larger Voyage, also has a prominent place on the best coaster list.Continue to 3 of 10 below.

 Number 8: Goliath at Six Flags Great America

 Goliath is a new-age wooden coaster, featuring an innovative "Topper" track that enables it to include inversions.
 At the time it debuted, it was the world's tallest and steepest wooden coaster.
 It was also among the top 10 fastest wooden roller coasters.Continue to 4 of 10 below.

 Number 7: Lightning Racer at Hersheypark

 With their bursts of airtime and wild lateral G-forces, each side of Lightning Racer would probably be a top-ranked coaster on its own.
-But as a racing/dueling coaster (the first of its kind in the U.S.), with each track offering a unique ride experience, the ride features both the fun of competition.
-It also offers the thrill of near-misses as the Millennium Flyer trains seem hellbent on demolishing each other.Continue to 5 of 10 below.
+But as a racing/dueling coaster (the first of its kind in the U.S.), with each track offering a unique ride experience, the ride adds a sense of competition.
+It also offers the thrill of near-misses, as the Millennium Flyer trains seem hellbent on demolishing each other.Continue to 5 of 10 below.

 05 of 10